 Veterinarians also work in the pharmaceutical industry, where they perform various tasks in the development and control of medicines, or as representatives of pharmaceutical companies where they take care of the distribution of veterinary or medical medicines.
 They are also employed in feed factories, insurance, human healthcare institutions, in the field of sanitary and market inspection, the veterinary service of the Slovenian Armed Forces, and the Ministry of the Interior.

-About a tenth of all graduates are employed at the Faculty of Veterinary Medicine at the University of Ljubljana, where they perform pedagogical, research and development-operational work.
+About a tenth of all graduates are employed at the Veterinary Faculty at the University of Ljubljana, where they perform pedagogical, research and development-operational work.
 They also perform diagnostic tests with the aim of the timely prevention, treatment and eradication of infectious diseases.
 They are also employed at other higher education institutions and secondary schools.

 The veterinarian on duty